 Drip Edge Answers

-One reason as to why drip edging is excluded from roofing installation projects is that it is often not part of a roofing bid.
+So what is a drip edge?
+A Drip edge is a metal flashing that is installed at the edges of the roof to help control the flow of water away from the fascia and to protect the underlying roofing components.
+One reason why drip edging is excluded from roofing installation projects is that it is often not part of a roofing bid.
 A homeowner is usually given a price for simply installing a shingle roof, and unless the roofing job includes the specific use of drip edges, the edging will be disregarded in the bid submission process and actual instructions for installation.

 When a drip edge (metal flashing at a roof’s edge) is part of a required installation, the specifics of the edging are also often neglected in relationship to the type of metal used, its gauge (metal thickness) and its dimensions.
 There are even freelance roofers who believe that drip edging simply is not necessary and feel that any dripping or moisture buildup on a roof can be eliminated by extending shingles over the edge of the deck where water and any kind of moisture accumulation can go into gutters and away from a house or building.